 It’s important to be aware that not all vitamin B12 deficiency is caused by health problems or diet.
 It can also be caused by a lack of intrinsic factor – a protein required to absorb B12.
 Lack of intrinsic factor becomes more common as we get older, and is linked to pernicious anemia – an autoimmune condition that affects your stomach.

 If you’re worried you’re not getting enough B12 from your diet, then it’s worth making an appointment with your GP to get a blood test and check that there isn’t another medical condition causing your symptoms.
 If a blood test confirms that you have low vitamin B12 levels, then you may be recommended to take a supplement.
 Vitamin B12 supplements come in many forms, including liquid form, pills that you swallow, chewable sweets, or even supplements that dissolve under your tongue.
 You can buy vitamin B12 supplements from Amazon in varying forms, as well as from pharmacies, supermarkets and health food stores, like Holland & Barrett.
 There are also plenty of vegan B12 supplements available on Amazon.
 If your levels are exceptionally low (which can be determined by a blood test), then your GP might offer you a vitamin B injection.

-As we enter the winter months, it’s even more important to look after our health and make sure we’re getting enough nutrients.
 Vitamin B12 is a vital nutrient that your body needs for many different purposes, and being deficient can lead to health complications.

 Most people are able to get enough B12 from their diet alone, as it’s found in many animal products and fortified foods, but people at risk of B12 deficiency should have a chat with their GP or health practitioner about the possibility of taking supplements.
 Dosages will vary according to your individual needs, so it’s always best to speak to a professional if you’re unsure.